 Once you’re done searing them, you can have them as is, or use them for other delicious recipes as well!
 Your chicken breasts will taste amazing stuffed with spinach and cream cheese, or tossed into a creamy mustard leek sauce.

 Sous Vide Eggs

 If you thought only meat and veggies can be cooked LTLT-style, then you’re wrong.
-Sous vide eggs are also a favorite dish amongst professional cooks and home chefs.
-And it’s not hard to understand why.
-With this recipe, you’ll be eating heavenly poached eggs your taste buds could only dream of!
+Sous vide eggs are also a favorite dish amongst professional cooks and home chefs, and it’s not hard to understand why.
+With this recipe, you’ll be enjoying heavenly poached eggs your taste buds could only dream of!